neilkimmett/articles/2013-11-07-convention.md

 description: ""
 ---

+Societies function according to implicit and explicit rules.

 > Placeholder from Cocoa Core Competencies

 - Methods that return objects typically return nil if they cannot create or find the object.
 They do not directly return a status code.